michaelmusty/.dotfiles/IDEAS.md

     calls that via `eval`.
 *   The BigFileMeasures() function in .vim/config/bigfile.vim should maybe be a self-contained plugin rather than a config subfile.
+*   Ideally, the .awk and/or .sed scripts in the bin and games dirs should be syntax-checked or linted.
+I could at least add some patient application of appropriate `gawk --lint` calls for each of the .awk scripts.